Network resilience

-Despite these excellent efforts, tools for uncovering real dynamics for a specific real system are still lacking.
-Firstly, these studies assume that the nodes in the same network follow the same dynamical pattern, while in a real network, nodes may have very different dynamical behavior.
-For example, in a protein interaction network, two proteins may be connected because of simple physical binding/separation or due to the fact they participate in the same metabolic reaction to produce other compounds \cite{rual2005towards}.
-Secondly, the dynamic models discovered in these studies are all ordinary differential equations with time being the argument.
-While other variables, such as spatial distance, could be a vital driving force for dynamic changes.
+Despite these excellent efforts, tools for uncovering the dynamics of specific real-world systems are still lacking.
+First, these studies assume that all nodes in a given network follow the same dynamical pattern, whereas nodes in a real network may exhibit very different dynamic behavior.
+For example, in a protein interaction network, two proteins may be connected due to their simple physical binding/separation or because they participate in the same metabolic reaction that produces other compounds \cite{rual2005towards}.
+Second, the dynamic models presented in these studies are all ordinary differential equations, and time is the argument.
+Other variables, such as spatial distance, could be vital driving forces in dynamic changes.
 Hence, a more general model represented by partial differential equations may be needed.
-Last, the time scale for each component may vary in a vast range from seconds to months, which brings significant challenges to dynamic modeling.
-A feasible way for considering all these complexities is to combine enough prior knowledge about the real system and the data-driven dynamic model discovering methods.
+Finally, each component's time scale may vary over a vast range from seconds to months, a fact that brings significant challenges to dynamic modeling.
+A feasible way in which to consider all these complexities is to combine prior knowledge about the real-world system with data-driven dynamic model discovery methods.